 What can you substitute for Buttermilk

-If you don’t have buttermilk, no worries, you can add lemon juice or vinegar to whole milk and it will work.
+If you don’t have buttermilk, no worries, you can add lemon juice or vinegar to whole or skim milk and it will work.
 Simple add 1 tablespoon of vinegar or lemon juice to a 1 cup measuring cup and fill it to the 1 cup line with milk.
 Let it sit for about five minutes and you’re good to go.

 How do you make cheesy pull apart bread